 The Black-Scholes-Merton formula was applied in determining the estimated fair value of the options granted.
 The model requires the input of highly subjective assumptions including the estimated expected share price volatility and the expected terms of awards.
 These estimates involve inherent risk and uncertainties and the application of management's judgment.
 The Company historically has limited available historical data to demonstrate consistent early exercise behavior.
 To determine the expected term of the awards, the Company applied a simplified method considering factors including the timing of achieving various performance conditions and their respective probabilities as well as the contractual life of the options.
 The risk-free interest rates for the periods within the expected term of the option are based on the U.S. Treasury rate.
-The Company historically has been a private company and lack company-specific historical and implied volatility information, therefore, the Company estimates the expected volatility based on the historical volatility of a group of similar companies, which are publicly-traded.
+The volatility assumption was estimated based on historical volatility of the Company's share price.
 The Company's management was ultimately responsible for the determination of the estimated fair value of its share options.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) FOR THE YEARS ENDED DECEMBER 31, 2019, 2018 AND 2017 (Amounts in thousands of U.S. Dollars ("\$") and Renminbi ("RMB"), except for number of shares and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) FOR THE YEARS ENDED DECEMBER 31, 2020, 2019 AND 2018 (Amounts in thousands of U.S. Dollars ("\$") and Renminbi ("RMB"), except for number of shares and per share data)

-8. Share based compensation (continued)
+9. Share-based compensation (continued)

-$Fair\ value\ of\ options\ (continued)$
+Fair value of options (continued)